jatin0013/Farmer-Income-Predictor/README.md

-# Farmer Income Prediction using Linear Regression
+# Farmer Income Prediction using Random Forest Regresiion

 This project aims to predict the **annual income of farmers** using demographic, socio-economic, and environmental features.
-The model is built using **Linear Regression**, with appropriate data cleaning, feature engineering, and evaluation steps.
+The model is built using **Random Forest Regression**, with appropriate data cleaning, feature engineering, and evaluation steps.

 ---